-- to safeguard the Company's ability to continue as a going concern, - to provide sufficient capital through flow-through share issues for exploration and development purposes on the Copperstone projects.
-All flow-through share proceeds must be spent on qualifying expenditures and by a specific point in time, - to raise sufficient non-flow through proceeds from share issues to meet general and administrative expenditures, - to provide an adequate return to shareholders by advancing the Company's projects to production while ensuring it meets the listing requirements of the Toronto Stock Exchange, and - to maintain the royalty prepayments within the limits allowed by the agreement.
+- to safeguard the Company's ability to continue as a going concern, - to raise sufficient proceeds from share issues to meet general and administrative expenditures and project expenditures, - to provide an adequate return to shareholders by advancing the Company's projects to production while ensuring it meets the listing requirements of the Toronto Stock Exchange, and - to maintain the royalty prepayments within the limits allowed by the agreement.

-The Company has promissory notes payable, convertible promissory notes payable, accounts payable and accrued liabilities and equity, and consequently defines capital as all of the components of debt and equity which as at June 30, 2019 amount to \$15,025,187 (June 30, 2018 - \$16,683,378).
+The Company has loans payable, accounts payable and accrued liabilities and equity, and consequently defines capital as all of the components of debt and equity which as at June 30, 2020 amount to \$14,030,584 (June 30, 2019 -\$15,025,187).
 The Company's capital structure is adjusted based on the funds available to the Company such that it may continue exploration and development of its properties for the mining of minerals that are economically recoverable.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.